A framework for the local information dynamics of distributed computation in complex systems: Information Storage

 \subsection{Local information storage results}

-In order to evaluate the local measures within sample CA runs, we estimate the required probability distribution functions from CA runs of 10 000 cells, initialized from random states, with 600 time steps retained (after the first 30 time steps were eliminated to allow the CA to settle).
-Alternatively, for $\phi_{par}$ we used 1000 cells with 1000 time steps retained.
+In this and subsequent results sections, we review the application of these local measures in \cite{liz07b,liz08a,liz12a,liz10e,liz10d,liz10a,liz13a} to sample CA runs.
+As described earlier, we are interested in studying the non-trivial computation during the transient dynamics before an attractor is reached.
+Certainly it would be easier to study these information dynamics on attractors -- since the dynamics there are cyclo-stationary (because the attractors in finite-length CAs involve only fixed or periodic dynamics) -- however as described in Section \ref{caExamples} the computation there is trivial.
+To investigate the dynamics of the transient, we estimate the required probability distribution functions (PDFs) from CA runs of 10 000 cells, initialized from random values, in order to generate a large ensemble of transient automata dynamics.
+We retain only a relatively short 600 time steps for each cell, in order to avoid attractor dynamics and focus on quasi-stationary transient dynamics during that short time period.
+Alternatively, for $\phi_{par}$ we used 30 000 cells with 200 time steps retained.
 Periodic boundary conditions were used.
-Observations taken at every spatiotemporal point in the CA were used in estimating the required probability distribution functions, since the cells in the CA are homogeneous agents.
-All results were confirmed by at least 10 runs from different initial states.
+Observations taken at every spatiotemporal point in the CA were used in estimating the required PDFs, since the cells in the CA are homogeneous variables and quais-stationarity is assumed over the relatively short time interval.

+The results and the figures displayed here were produced using the open source \textit{Java Information Dynamics Toolkit} \cite{liz12d}, which can be used in Matlab/Octave and Python as well as Java.
+All results can be reproduced using the Matlab/Octave script \texttt{GsoChapterDemo2013.m} in the \texttt{demos/octave/CellularAutomata} example distributed with this toolkit.
 We make estimates of the measures with finite values of $k$, noting that the insights described here could not be attained unless a reasonably large value of $k$ was used in order to capture a large proportion of the correlations.
-Determination of an appropriate value of $k$ was discussed in \cite{liz08a} for the related transfer entropy measure, presented in Section \ref{transfer}.
+Determination of an appropriate value of $k$ was discussed in \cite{liz12a}, and in \cite{liz08a} for the related transfer entropy measure presented in Section \ref{transfer}.
 As a rule of thumb, $k$ should at least be larger than the period of any regular background domain in order to capture the information storage underpinning its continuation.

+We begin by examining the results for rules 54 and 110, which contain regular gliders against periodic background domains.
+For the CA runs described above, sample areas of the large CAs are shown in \figu{54-raw} and \figu{110-raw}, while the corresponding local profiles of $e(i,n,k = 8)$ generated are displayed in \figu{54-ee-colour-8} and \figu{110-ee-colour-8}, and the local profiles of $a(i,n,k = 16)$ in \figu{54-active-colour-16} and \figu{110-active-colour-16}.
+It is quite clear that positive information storage is concentrated in the vertical gliders or blinkers, and the domain regions.
+As expected, these results provide quantitative evidence that the \textbf{blinkers are the dominant information storage entities}.
+That the \textbf{domain regions contain significant information storage} should not be surprising, since as a periodic sequence its past does indeed store information about its future.